TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

-This example  illustrates the existence of a `unit element' with respect to the multiplication.
+This example  illustrates the existence of a *unit element*  with respect to the multiplication.
 To identify it we first introduce some more terminology.